stephensong/elementary/README.md

 #### 7. Push

-Push your local feature branch to your remote origin repository.
+Push the changes your local issue branch to your remote origin repository.
 Because rebasing changes history, you should use ``-f`` or ``--force`` to force changes into the remote.

 ```
-git push -f origin issue/<issue-number>-<description>
+git push -f origin issue/21-improve-pre-line-height
 ```

 If someone else is working on the same branch, use the less destructive ``--force-with-lease``.